react-navigation/react-navigation.github.io/versioned_docs/version-7.x/testing.md

   // ...

-  // Check number of mock fetch calls expect(spy).toHaveBeenCalled();
+  // Check if mock fetch was called expect(spy).toHaveBeenCalled();

   // ...